 Contra Costa County

-Most treasured by dog lovers is East Bay Regional Park District
+Close by is the East Bay Regional Park District

 , whose 64 parks span 108,000 acres and include 1,200 miles of trails in Contra Costa and neighboring Alameda